raindevteam/rain/README.md

 a list](https://github.com/RyanPrintup/Nimbus/blob/master/commons.go)).

 #### Modules

+**RainBot received a huge reimplemenation for its cli capabilities and this section is no longer correct, sorry about that!
+Since 0.4.0 was also a bit of a slogged mess, we hope to reimpelment the following functionality in 0.5.0.
+We hope 0.5.0 will be much smoother of an update!**

 As mentioned, you can use the bot's RPC API to write your own modules using a RML.
 See the RMLS section for a list of supported RML libraries.
 RainBot also has some scaffolding generation to let you quickly